 How does AI help us fight cancer?

-The importance of AI continues to grow in the acceleration of biological science.
 This week we’re diving into the computational war on cancer, where AI helps address the challenge of knowledge fragmentation.
 A Google Scholar search for cancer-related articles in 2018 alone returns 143,000 results, or roughly 2,750 research documents published every week.
 Now there’s an AI system that can read and understand them.
 The solution, developed as part of a DARPA program called Big Mechanism, uses natural language processing (NLP) and big data analytics to extract knowledge from this enormous volume of scholarly papers.
 Through the program, a Leidos-led team of data scientists demonstrated that applying AI to this literature can help fill knowledge gaps, generate new hypotheses, understand important causes and effects, and develop more targeted treatments.
 To learn more, we welcome Ron Keesing, Director of AI and Machine Learning at Leidos, who explains how AI gives us greater potential to help people succeed in their battle against this horrible disease.

 Q: What makes the cancer domain an ideal place to test new AI capabilities?